 The assessment amounts are based on the Grand List value of a property.
 The assessment rate is akin to a tax mil rate.
 It is calculated by taking the cost of a project, which is usually the amount of loans and/or bonds, divided by the total Grand List value of all eligible properties in the district.
 So, for example, in the case of the Three Condo District completed in 2009, the net cost of the project is $4,339,329 (1) and the total Grand List value of all properties eligible to connect comes to $60,744,910 (2).

-The payment of the loan has a defined term with a known average interest rate.
-In the case of the Three Condo Project the loan term is 20 years at an average of 3% interest.
-Thus the assessment due is divided in equal 20 year increments with interest assessed at 3% of the unpaid balance.
+The payment of the loan has a defined term with a known average interest rate for the bond.
 Below is a calculator for you to determine the principal and interest on your property.

 In the original Federal Road South, Federal Road North, Center School and Sandy Lane Districts there is a 2% Capital Recovery Fee as provided by CT State Statue.
 The fee is calculated based on 2% of the Grand List Value of the new construction less the Grand List Value before construction.
 If there has been no prior assessment, the 2% fee is based on the Grand List Value of the land and improvements at the time of connection.
 (7)

-New since 2011: An Elderly Resident Benefit Assessment Deferral Policy.
+Since 2011: Elderly Resident Benefit Assessment Deferral Policy.
+(Certain conditions apply)

 (1) In the case of the Three Condo project for Whisconier Village, Cedarbrook and Stony Hill Condos, the total project amount is $5,571,000.
 The net project amount is reduced due to a Clean Waters Fund grant by the State of Connecticut of over $1.2 million.
 Note: With the additional properties on this line in 2021, the assessments for historical properties were reduced beginning with the June 2022 billing.
 The calculation method on future interest has changed.
 The caculator is correct for years 2022 and beyond.